 Once again, as we come to the close of this school year I approach you with summer reading suggestions.
 Since keeping the writing habit alive during the summer will increase the ease and writing stamina for all the children, this year I am also adding some writing ideas.
-When reading and writing are pleasurable family activities, chances are that these routines are brought back to the classroom with favor.
+When reading and writing are pleasurable family activities, chances are that these routines are brought back to the classroom with favor, ease, and engagement.

 Sending out a summer reading list is a way for us to say goodbye to the current school year, and it’s also a way to share our common belief about the importance of building literacy skills in children.
 Reading and writing abound in the Primary Division and we are quite picky about our choice of literature.
 We ask the children to think of reading in the same way that healthy eaters think about food.
 A healthy diet of reading consists of a bit of realistic fiction, some fantasy thrown in, spiced up by poetry, and with ample nonfiction, like biographies and informational texts.
 Graphic novels follow as a tasty dessert.

 We are pleased to announce the Summer Reads for the summer of 2018!
 This year, we have three summer books in place to complement the big studies and developmental phases of the Primary Division children.

 Kindergarten-3rd: A Rock is Lively by Dianna Hutts Aston